SparkPost/pizza-bot/README.md

 ngrok http 3000
 ```

 You will see the ngrok window.
 You should see two values for `Forwarding`.
-Copy the `https` version and share it with the instructor or one of the assistants in Slack.
-They will use it to configure your app with Slack.
+We'll use the `https` version to configure your app with Slack.

 **NOTE**: Don't restart ngrok or you will get a new URL.
-If you do accidentally restart ngrok, just pass the new URL one of the assistants and they'll update your app's configuration with Slack.
+If you do accidentally restart ngrok, just pass the new URL one of the assistants and they'll help you update your app's configuration with Slack.

 ### Get Your Credentials and Update Your `.env` File

-One of the assistants will give you three things: a `CLIENT_ID`, a `CLIENT_SECRET`, and a activation URL.
+If you are comfortable creating your own Slack App, you can follow [these instructions](./docs/CREATE_APP.md).
+Otherwise, give one of the assistants your ngrok url and they will give you three things: a `CLIENT_ID`, a `CLIENT_SECRET`, and a activation URL.

 Add the following to your `.env` file (remember: this is the file that holds your environment-specific variables, like API keys):